FaisalTamanoJr/public-class-notes/content/Lessons/LCASEAN - Lesson 1.md

 - The *Association of Institutes for International and Strategic Studies* serve as one of the ASEAN’s primary think tanks.
 - The *ASEAN Civil Society Conference/ASEAN Peoples Forum* is held every year alongside the ASEAN Summit, ever since 2005.
 - The *ASEAN Charter* and the *ASEAN Community Vision 2025* serves as the guideline document for the association.

+### Was ASEAN Successful?

+Was ASEAN successful in their mission to maintain peace and stability?

+Although **wars between its members have not yet occurred**, occasional skirmishes have happened in the past:

+- Burmese ethnic conflicts that affected Thai territory; hence, their troops met at the border in 2001.
+- Territorial dispute between Thailand and Cambodia from 2008 to 2011
+- The conflict between Philippine militants and Malaysian security forces—also known as the *Lahad Datu stand-off* of 2013.

+Luckily, the Southeast Asian conflict management strategies, often informal, aided in preserving the stability of the region and preventing the disputes from escalating.
+Various problems also demonstrate the readiness of ASEAN member states and the effectiveness of their conflict management strategies.
+The challenges they encountered include the following:

+- Controversies involving the distribution of resources;
+- Territorial disputes;
+- Heated discussions over migration issues

+Currently, the most high-profile ASEAN issue is the South China dispute, wherein a solution still does not exist and the conflict can still escalate.

+Besides the informal conflict management mechanisms, ASEAN’s security agenda stressing the importance of being aware of non-traditional security led them to develop effective potential responses to all noteworthy challenges involving human security (e.g., terrorism, infectious diseases, natural disasters, etc.).

+As a result of emphasizing security and stability, ASEAN greatly contributed to the rapid economic growth of its member states (therefore, cultivating a favorable investment climate), outpacing plenty of other regions in the world.
+This is evidenced by the leap of member states to at least medium level of development in the *Human Development Index*.
+In addition, the rise of the ASEAN’s share of global gross domestic product (GDP) from 0.8% in 1970 to 2.6% in 2015.

+Despite the rapid economic growth, economic integration still evolved slowly.
+The signing of PTA to reinforce economic relations, even if having only a small effect, still signified the end of some member states’ resistance towards trade liberalization.
+Another major achievement in promoting economic integration was the implementation of the AFTA.

+OTHER ACHIEVEMENTS

+- Currently, ASEAN members eliminated 98.6% of their tariff lines.
+- Harmonization of product standards across the region helped in minimizing the technical barriers to trade
+- Introduction of an electronic region-wide customs clearance system—the ASEAN Single Window.

 ## 2. ASEAN and the International Relations Theory